Abelkrijgtalles/autoupdater/README.md

 # AutoUpdater

-A plugin and API that Automatically updates your Spigot Plugins.
+A plugin and API that automatically updates your Spigot plugins.

 ## Use this library